Click to see:

 “Saturday, June 5, 1937: … Emery Curtis, an old friend of the Miller family, who was killed by a traction car in Preble county, was buried at Collinsville, Ohio [this] p.m.”

 The September 29, 2018 Dayton Daily News printed a story about a fully restored 1903 interurban car being placed at Dayton's Carillon Historical Park.
 The exhibit is scheduled to open in the summer of 2019.
-The news article included this description of interurban cars:
+The news article included the description of interurban cars that appears at the right.

 The traction car, which is synonymous with the term "interurban, proved to be a popular form of transportation in the early 20th century.
 More info is available at the Ohio Electric Railway website.